yallie/pg_global_temp_tables/README.md

 # Oracle-style global temporary tables for PostgreSQL

-PostgreSQL notion of temporary tables is substantially different from that of Oracle.
+PostgreSQL semantic of temporary tables is substantially different from that of Oracle.

 * Oracle temporary tables are persistent, so their structure is static and visible to all users, and the content is temporary.
 * PostgreSQL temporary tables are dropped either at the end of a session or at the end of a transaction.
 In PostgreSQL, the structure and the content of a temp table is local for a database backend (a process) which created the table.
 * Oracle temporary tables are always defined within a user-specified schema.
 * PostgreSQL temporary tables cannot be defined within user's schema, they always use a special temp table schema instead.

-Porting large Oracle application relying on many temporary tables can be cumbersome:
+Porting large Oracle application relying on many temporary tables can be difficult:

 * Oracle queries may use `schema.table` notation for temporary tables, which is not allowed in Postgres.
 We can omit `schema` if it's the same as the current user, but we are still likely to have queries that reference other schemata.
 * Postgres requires that each temporary table is created within the same session or transaction before it is accessed.